grafana/writers-toolkit/docs/sources/review/cla-assistant/index.md

 For example, to trigger the CLA assistant workflow for the pull request `https://github.com/grafana/grafana/pull/1`, the URL is `https://cla-assistant.io/check/grafana/grafana?pullRequest=1`.

 {{% admonition type="note" %}}
-The URL redirects your browser back to https://github.com without any feedback suggesting the workflow has been triggered.
+The URL redirects your browser back to https://github.com without any feedback suggesting the workflow has run.
-After a few minutes, check the PR to see if the status has been reported.
 {{% /admonition %}}